 Intact pumpkins make great pies, muffins and desserts.
 If your worried about toxins from that tea light, opt for a natural based candle such as bees wax or soy.
 Jack-o-lanterns can also be composted after Halloween.
 Just chop them up and put the pieces into your backyard composter.
 Don’t forget that you can roast and eat pumpkin seeds or put them out for the birds in the winter.
 Or, if your dog is weird like mine, you can use it as a dog toy.
 More information here.

 6. FIND MORE IDEAS

-For lots of creative tips for more earth-friendly Halloween celebrations, check out the Green Halloween web site.
+For more creative tips on earth-friendly Halloween celebrations, check out the Green Halloween web site.

 What are your thoughts and experiences in reducing Halloween waste?
-Please send us a note to share your ideas.
+Please send us a note or share your ideas in the comments below!